-The difference between configuration 1 and 2 is pure overhead originating from the distribution of 5 handlers.
+The difference between configuration 1 and 2 is the pure overhead originating from the handlers' distribution and their execution by using the orchestration structure.
 The first configuration utilizes Apache Axis handler deployment.
 The second configuration distributes the handlers to the individual processors.
 They are both sequential.
-The remainder configurations show the various parallel executions.
+The remaining configurations show the various parallel executions.
 Overlapping parts shows the parallelisms.
 For example, Handler A and D as well as Handler B and E are parallel executions in configuration 3.
-It is clear that the best results are observed when all handlers run concurrently.
+We observed that the bigger overlapping execution times of the handlers yield the bigger performance gain.
+Therefore, the best results are measured when all handlers run concurrently.
 However, processing all handlers concurrently may not be always possible.